HONORS AND AWARDS:

 Prior to the 2006 season, Ganeff was promoted to the first assistant position with the Irish.
 The shift paid off well for all parties involved – Ganeff would assume full control of the team during the first three weeks of the season and led the team to a 7-6 record while head coach Deanna Gumpf was on maternity leave.

-Ganeff completed her Notre Dame career by earning all-BIG EAST and all-NFCA Mideast Region honors as a senior in 1999.
-She hit a career-high seven home runs in her final season while snagging out 16 attempted steals from behind the plate.
+Ganeff completed her Notre Dame career by earning All-BIG EAST and All-NFCA Mideast Region honors as a senior in 1999.
+She hit a career-high seven home runs in her final season while throwing out 16 attempted base stealers from behind the plate.
+Ganeff ranks fifth in Notre Dame history with 1,040 career putouts, and logged 157 hits, 10 home runs and 75 RBI at the plate during her four seasons with the Irish.

-The Virginia Roadsters of the Women's Professional Softball League drafted Ganeff after she graduated from Notre Dame in 1999, though the former Irish team captain and MVP instead chose to head into the coaching ranks by taking an assistant position at UNLV.
+The Virginia Roadsters of the Women's Professional Softball League (WPSL) drafted Ganeff after she graduated from Notre Dame in 1999, though the former Irish team captain and MVP instead chose to head into the coaching ranks by taking an assistant position at UNLV.

 A native of Westerville, Ohio, Ganeff earned a bachelor's degree in history from Notre Dame and completed her master's degree in physical education from Ball State in 2009.
 The former Kris McCleary has been married to John Ganeff since 2002, and the couple resides in South Bend with their daughters, Deven and Hayden.